kreidanderson/node_readme/README.md

   By: Katie R-A

   ## Description
-  Creating a readme via Node.js and Inquirer (npm) This repo includes a demonstration video so you can see how it works.
+  - Creating a readme via Node.js and Inquirer (npm).
+  - This repo includes a demonstration video so you can see how it works.

   ## Table of Contents
   1. [Installation Instructions](#Installation-Instructions)